 The Board is responsible for ensuring that the activities of Titan and its various investments are conducted in compliance with the law and applicable governance and regulatory regimes, and in adherence with prevailing best practice for the relevant industry.
 This includes reviewing internal controls, ensuring that there is an appropriate balance of skills and experience represented on the Board, and ensuring that the financial statements give a true and fair view of the state of affairs of Titan.
-Further detail can be found in the Statement of Directors' Responsibilities on page 78.
-In the year to 31 December 2022 no areas of concern have been flagged in this regard.
+Further detail can be found in the Directors' responsibilities statement on page 73.
+In the year to 31 December 2023, no areas of concern have been flagged in this regard.